near/docs/docs/tutorials/contracts/guest-book.md

 Done deploying to guest-book.testnet
 ```

-Aaaaannnnd that's all folks.
+We did it!
 Pat yourself on the back.
-You not only delved a bit deeper into writing smart contracts, you also build a clean, simple UI to go along with it.
-You built unit tests all over the place, and you deployed your guest book application to _TestNet_.
-You earned yourself a night on the town!
+You not only delved a bit deeper into writing smart contracts, you also built a clean, simple UI to go along with it.
+You wrote unit tests, and you deployed your guest book application to _TestNet_.

   [NEAR]: https://nearprotocol.com/